-Since the MSCP Funds will continue to hold more than 50% of the voting power of EnerSys after giving effect to the offering, we are a "controlled company" within the meaning given to that term in the New York Stock Exchange listing requirements.
+Since MSCP IV and other existing shareholders will continue to hold more than 50% of the voting power of EnerSys after giving effect to the offering, we are a "controlled company" within the meaning given to that term in the New York Stock Exchange listing requirements.
 So long as we are a "controlled company," we are exempt from certain listing requirements, including, among others, the requirements that a majority of our board of directors be independent directors and that all the members of our compensation and nominating and corporate governance committees be independent directors.